MeowX-2/Browser/README.md

-# Shows time and date only
+# Shows time and date
 Made for personal usage.